 Do you provide direct services to transgender women of color—or would you like to?
 Learn how a community-based organization and an FQHC successfully engage and retain transgender women of color in HIV care.

-During this webinar, presenters from two of the HRSA/HAB Special Projects of National Significance (SPNS) Transgender Women of Color Initiative demonstration sites share their experiences, lessons learned, and provide practical knowledge on addressing the unique needs of this population.
+During this webinar, presenters from two of the HRSA HAB Special Projects of National Significance (SPNS) Transgender Women of Color Initiative demonstration sites shared their experiences, lessons learned, and provided practical knowledge on addressing the unique needs of this population.

 - Intervention activities and implementation.